 I hope the above has given you some inspiration on what to add to your wardrobe for your summer holiday style this year.
 I wanted to pick items which were bright and colourful, yet were comfortable and versatile.
 This versatility is so useful for putting together different looks whilst saving on packing space.
 Before leaving home, just be sure to throw in a swimsuit and sandals into your luggage and you’ll have everything you need!

 All pictures were taken at the stunning Puerto Banus in Spain.
-Read more on what I love about the Spanish way of life, as well as my top three beachwear essentials!

 PIN ME FOR LATER!